Jack-Pettigrew/Medieval-Rugby-Game-PhysX/README.md

 All non-static objects in the simulation have some form of physics being applied to them, for example, Cloth is simulating the effect of wind, obstacles are showing the use of joints, and some materials use physics based properties to simulate friction and restitution.

 Features:
--Physics based Player + Enemy movement
+- Physics based Player + Enemy movement
--Physics based materials
+- Physics based materials
--Cloth Simulation
+- Cloth Simulation
--Revolute Joints
+- Revolute Joints
--Collision Filters and Triggers
+- Collision Filters and Triggers
--Compound Shapes
+- Compound Shapes
--Debug Info + Actions
+- Debug Info + Actions